-So proceed with caution and do you research diligently beforehand to see which framework might work better for your specific project.
+So proceed with caution and do your research diligently beforehand to see which framework might work better for your specific project.

 Bootstrap is my favorite network to use and is the undisputed leader among the css frameworks you can find today.
 Just like other networks on this list, it’s free and easy to use.
 It’s frequently updated and maintained and makes the development of any responsive website a breeze.
 Also due to its popularity, you can find many tutorials, blogs and templates that will help you learn how to use Bootstrap properly.

 Zurb Foundation is the second biggest framework.
-It’s similar to Bootstrap and has many easy to implement features and well maintained and frequently updated code.
-Foundation is used on many big websites, here is the link to the list that showcases some of them (Foundation Framework Websites).
+It’s similar to Bootstrap and has many easy-to-implement features and well-maintained and frequently updated code.
+Foundation is used on many big websites.

 One of the original and simplest frameworks to use.
 960 Grid system doesn’t have as many features, but it’s also not overly bloated and uses 12 or 16 column grid system to help you create websites that scale beautifully on all types of screens and can save you many hours of writing media queries for your website.